André Anderson (footballer)

-André Anderson Pomilio Lima da Silva Costa (born 23 September 1999), known simply as André Anderson, is a professional footballer who plays as an attacking midfielder.
+André Anderson Pomilio Lima da Silva Costa (born 23 September 1999), known simply as André Anderson, is a professional footballer who plays as an attacking midfielder in brazilian club Pouso Alegre.
 Born in Brazil, he has represented Italy at youth level.

 Club career

 Early career

 Born in Maracaí but raised in Pedrinhas Paulista, both in the São Paulo state, André Anderson joined Santos FC's youth setup in 2009.
 Initially playing in the club's futsal youth squads, he moved to football in 2010, and subsequently progressed through the youth setup.

 A spotlight in the club's youth categories, André Anderson signed his first professional deal with the club in November 2015, running until October 2018.
 In July of the latter year, he rejected an offer of renewal.

 Lazio

 On 14 August 2018, André Anderson signed for Serie A club Lazio.

 Loan to Salernitana

 On 17 August 2018, André Anderson joined Serie B club Salernitana on a season-long loan.
 He made his professional debut on 4 November, coming on as a second-half substitute for Antonio Palumbo in 1–0 away loss against Venezia.

 André Anderson scored his first professional goal on 18 January 2019, netting the equalizer in a 2–1 away defeat of Palermo.
 Back from loan in July 2019, he was included in Lazio's first team squad, and made his Serie A debut on 1 December, replacing Luis Alberto late into a 3–0 home win over Udinese.